What Language Do They Speak in Iceland

 Iceland is a Scandinavian country.
 It follows the world’s oldest democracy but with a modern touch in each field.
 It is different from other European countries because it is a homogenous country ethnically.

-For this reason, many genetic types of research are done by its inhabitants to develop the cure for many diseases.
+For this reason, its inhabitants conduct many types of genetic research to develop cures for different diseases.
 Iceland is very much influenced by European culture.

-However, the Icelanders took great interest in preserving their tradition and culture.
-The only way to keep culture and tradition is by preserving the language.
+However, the Icelanders took great interest in preserving their traditions and culture.
+The only way to preserve culture and tradition is by preserving the language.

-You will be amazed to know that many people living in Iceland still believe in fairies on the Northern side of the country.
+You will find it shocking that many people living in Iceland still believe in fairies, on the northern side of the country.
 The Icelanders that live in cities also consider Iceland a rural area in the modern world.

 Iceland is a land of beauty with the natural wonders of the world.
 On one side, you can view the erupted volcanoes, while on the other hand, you can view beautiful glaciers.

-The news in 2010 was about the eruption of the volcano seeking the attention of the world.
-During that time air travel was disrupted for six days when the volcano was throwing ashes.
+The news in 2010 was about the eruption of the volcano, which sought the attention of the world.
+During that time when the volcano was throwing ashes, it disrupted air travel for six days

-Thus, people start looking forward to the North side to view the captivating beauty of Iceland.
-To enjoy the beauty of Iceland, one should know what language the people of Iceland speak.
+Thus, people start looking forward to the north side to view the captivating beauty of Iceland.
+To enjoy the beauty of Iceland, one should know what language the people speak.

 Why Move to Iceland?

-Do you know that Iceland is considered one of the best places to live?
-Live-in Iceland is very close to nature.
-If you are planning to go to Iceland then you will find people speaking fluent English and they are very open and warm towards their foreign guests.
+If you are planning to go to Iceland, you will find people speaking fluent English, and they are very open and warm towards their foreign guests.

 The Icelandic Language

 The official language of Iceland is Icelandic.
-It is from the group of Indo-European group of North Germanic languages.
-This language is mutually influenced by the Faroese and Norwegian languages.
+It is from the Indo-European group of North Germanic languages.
+This language has remained under the great influence of both the Faroese and Norwegian languages.
 However, with the minor influence of the Celtic language in the old Icelandic literature.

-Iceland is an isolated country that depicts linguistic homogeny.
-It means that there are not so many languages spoken in Iceland.
+Iceland is an isolated country that exhibits linguistic homogeny.
+It means that there are not so many languages popular in Iceland.
 Initially, the people of Iceland spoke the Gaelic language.

-Icelandic was given official status in the 2011 constitution.
+Icelandic gained official status in the 2011 constitution.
 Apart from the Icelandic language’s official language, Icelandic sign language is also the official minority language.

-Approximately, 300,000 people out of 336,000 people that live in Iceland speak the Icelandic language.
-The best part is that Iceland has a 100% literacy rate and 97% of these Icelanders speak Iceland as their mother tongue.
+Approximately, 330,000 people out of 387,758 people that live in Iceland speak the Icelandic language.
+The best part is that Iceland has a 100% literacy rate and 97% of these Icelanders speak Icelandic as their mother tongue.

-The important thing to note is that less than 1% of the Iceland population is deaf.
-Therefore, they have also given Icelandic sign language, an official status by law.
+The important thing to note is that less than 1% of the Icelandic population is deaf.
+Therefore, they have also given Icelandic sign language official status by law.

 Origination of Icelandic Language